 1. Proper Posture

 Let’s start with an easy fix.
 Start standing and sitting straighter.
-You’ve been told to sit up straight since grade school, just because your mother isn’t there to remind you doesn’t give you the okay to start slouching.
+You’ve been told to sit up straight since grade school.
+Just because your mother isn’t there to remind you doesn’t give you the okay to slouch.

 If you walked in to a boardroom full of high-powered professionals and saw everyone slouched in chairs and holding up their heads with their hands, you’d think you walked into the wrong room.
 Sitting up straight shows you are interested and engaged.